rbharatc/m2x-nanode/README.md

           put_data_fill_callback cb);
 ```

-A sample callback function can look like the following:
+A sample callback function will look like the following:

 ```
 static int val = 11;